 - Price per additional kilometer: ¥ 320 (US$ 2.20)

 - Each hour of wait time: ¥ 3,085 (US$ 20.80)

 A normal journey in the center of Tokyo will cost between € 7 (US$ 7.60) and € 15 (US$ 16.40).

 When the night tariff is in effect, these prices go up by 20%.

 Don't Forget Your Map

-The best way to take a taxi and avoid going round in circles trying to communicate with the taxi driver, you should always have a map to hand.
+The best way to take a taxi and avoid going around in circles trying to communicate with the taxi driver, you should always have a map handy.
 Indicating the destination on the map or having it written in Japanese means you'll avoid possible problems with the language.

 A good piece of advice is to take a card from your hotel, in case you need to get back by taxi.